 Average Annual Continuous Growth Rate

-Some financial investments, such as savings accounts or bonds, compound periodically instead of continuously, but the interest (growth) rate will typically be advertised, so you won't need to calculate it.
+Some financial investments, such as savings accounts or bonds, compound periodically instead of continuously.